astronomer/terraform-provider-astro/README.md

 ```

 ## Testing
+Unit tests can be run with `make test`.

-TODO: In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of Acceptance tests, run `make testacc`.

-*Note:* Acceptance tests create real resources, and often cost money to run.
+You will also need to set the following environment variables:
+- `ASTRO_API_HOST`
+- `ASTRO_API_TOKEN`
+- `ASTRO_ORGANIZATION_ID`

+The acceptance tests will run against the Astronomer API and create/read/update/delete real resources.